How to Properly Manage Diabetes in Seniors

 Keep Your Cardiovascular System in Good Shape

 Measuring blood pressure regularly and providing treatment for high blood pressure, if present, is a must in geriatric diabetes patients.
-Cholesterol and triglycerides, which are fats found in the bloodstream, should be checked regularly, at least once a year.
-It is important for the patient to know that high levels increase the risk of heart problems.
+Triglycerides and cholesterol, fats found in the bloodstream, should be checked regularly, at least once a year.
+The patient needs to know that high levels increase the risk of heart problems.
 Thus, the physician will ensure treatment with medications if fats levels in the blood are outside the normal range.

 Get Routine Checkups to Discover Early Complications

 Among the most sensitive organs to long-term hyperglycemia are the eyes and kidneys.
 Finding and treating eye problems, such as diabetic retinopathy, by attending yearly eye exams can keep your eyes healthy.
-Diabetes in elderly people also attacks the kidneys, causing diabetic nephropathy.
+Old age diabetes also attacks the kidneys, causing diabetic nephropathy.
 Therefore, routine urine and blood tests are recommended to track any kidney problems.

 Be Wary of Diabetic Foot Problems

-Diabetes patients’ feet should be checked every day for any signs of ulcers or infections.
+Diabetes patients’ feet should be checked every day for any signs of ulcers or infections, as they are some of the diabetes symptoms in the elderly.
 If the patients can’t do it by themselves, they should ask someone else to check their feet.
 If there are sores, blisters, breaks in the skin, infections, or a build-up of calluses, the patient should see a podiatrist.
 Wearing proper shoes is another great preventative measure.